 Celsus contracted Hansen Yuncken and Leighton Contractors (now CPB) who worked together via a Joint Venture (JV) to design and build the Royal Adelaide Hospital.

-Equity financing has been provided by six equity investors represented by Aberdeen Standard Investments, InfraRed Capital Partners, The Infrastructure Fund, John Laing Investments, HRL Morrison & Co, and Pacific Partnerships.
+Equity financing has been provided by four equity investors represented by Aberdeen Standard Investments, AMP Capital, InfraRed Capital Partners and MM Capital Partners.
 Collectively the equity investors have delivered more than 500 PPP projects worldwide, including 70 hospitals.

-Debt financing has been provided by a syndicate of 29 domestic and international banks, and investment funds including ANZ, CBA, NAB, Westpac, IFM, HSBC, Siemens, Deutsche Bank and Credit Agricole.
+Debt financing has been provided by a syndicate of 18 domestic and international banks, and investment funds including ANZ, CBA, NAB, Westpac, ING, MUFG, HSBC, Deutsche Bank and Credit Agricole.

 Facility Management Services are being provided by Spotless – a leader in the delivery of facility management services to a diverse range of public infrastructure, including the new Royal Children’s Hospital in Melbourne, new Bendigo Hospital, Sunshine Coast University Hospital, the University of Adelaide and now the Royal Adelaide Hospital.